Joey451-OG/YT-Download/README.md

 Make sure to check the `Download as an audio file (mp3)?` checkbox if you want to download as an audio file.
 For example, this video is an official audio video, so I will be checking this box.

 >
-> **NOTE: This program automaticly downloads your videos/audio in the highest quaily possible.**
+> **NOTE: This program automatically downloads your videos/audio in the highest quality possible.**
 >

 <img width="1280" alt="url" src="https://user-images.githubusercontent.com/60891047/225436855-26570c71-893c-4aed-b572-0587ccc295cf.png">